The TOP 10 Luxury Restaurants in Courchevel

 02.Gaia

-Good to Know: Since Gaia enforces a smart and elegant dress code, trade your technical ski gear for tailored layers before sitting down to a fusion feast.
+Good to Know: The dress code at Gaia leans strictly toward smart and elegant, so trade the technical ski gear for tailored layers before heading to the terrace for the view.

 Cozy interior of Le Sarkara restaurant in Courchevel with mountain views and elegant furnishings.